endymion1818/deliciousreverie/src/pages/post/javascript-cms-landscape.md

 Ghost seems like the grandaddy of JavaScript CMSes.
 Their version 3, which was launched about a year ago, was fully API-enabled, allowing it to be used as a headless CMS.

-Ghost was built out of dissatisfaction with the WordPress technology stagnation if I remember correctly, but it's grown far past to become a slick, comfortable and beautiful interface for building simple blogs.
+Ghost was built out of dissatisfaction with the WordPress technology stagnation if I remember correctly, but it's grown far past that to become a slick, comfortable and beautiful interface for building simple blogs.

 **Pros:** Wonderful editing experience
 **Cons:** Not very extendable in terms of custom fields and content types